|Chairperson:||Touma, Jihad R.|

 - 39 credits in Physics divided into 27 credits of required Physics courses, 6 credits elective Physics courses, and 6 credits of required Physics Lab courses (the total number is 40 credits if PHYS 228/228L are chosen as an elective)

-- 9 credits in Quantitative Thought including 6 credits in Math (MATH 201 and 202) and 3 credits in CMPS 201 or EECE 230
+- 9 credits in Quantitative Reasoning including 6 credits in Math (MATH 201 and 202) and 3 credits in CMPS 201 or EECE 230

 - 12 credits of free electives

-Freshman students who intend to major in Physics are required to complete PHYS 101 and PHYS 101L with a minimum cumulative average of 2.2 (or 70) and to complete MATH 101 and MATH 102 (or their equivalent) with a minimum cumulative average of 2.2 (or 70).
+Freshman students who intend to major in Physics are required to complete PHYS 101 and PHYS 101L with a minimum cumulative average of 2.3 and to complete MATH 101 and MATH 102 (or their equivalent) with a minimum cumulative average of 2.3.
 More details can be found under the Freshman Courses section of this catalogue.

-Students who wish to transfer to physics must obtain a cumulative average of at least 2.2 (or 70) in the physics courses normally taken in the sophomore year and a cumulative average of at least 2.2 (or 70) in MATH 201 and 202 before they are allowed to proceed to junior level courses.
+Students who wish to transfer to physics must obtain a cumulative average of at least 2.3 in the physics courses normally taken in the sophomore year and a cumulative average of at least 2.3 in MATH 201 and 202 before they are allowed to proceed to junior level courses.

-Physics majors whose physics average falls below 2.2 (or 70) or whose cumulative average in MATH 201 and 202 is below 2.2 (or 70) after three terms in the major will be dropped from the Department.
+Physics majors whose physics average falls below 2.3 or whose cumulative average in MATH 201 and 202 is below 2.3 after three terms in the major will be dropped from the Department.

 The minor in physics requires 18 credits including PHYS 212, 221L and one of the following three courses (PHYS 210, PHYS 211 or PHYS 214), plus 9 credits selected from PHYS 217, PHYS 220, PHYS 226, PHYS 235, PHYS 236 or a special topic course.